International Conference on Climate Change: Subsequent conferences

-The 2nd conference was held in New York City with the theme, "Global Warming: Was It Ever Really a Crisis?"
+The second conference was held in New York City with the theme, "Global Warming: Was It Ever Really a Crisis?"
 The keynote address was given by Czech Republic President Václav Klaus.
 Other speakers included Jack Schmitt, Richard Lindzen, Stephen McIntyre, Willam Gray, Tom McClintock and Christopher Booker.

-The 3rd conference was held in Washington, D.C.
+The third conference was held in Washington, D.C.

 The 2009 report of the NIPCC, "Climate Change Reconsidered", was released in conjunction with the conference.

-The 4th conference was held in Chicago, Illinois with the theme, "Reconsidering the Science and Economics."
+The fourth conference was held in Chicago, Illinois with the theme, "Reconsidering the Science and Economics."

-The 5th conference was held in Sydney, Australia.
+The fifth conference was held in Sydney, Australia.

-The 6th conference was held in Washington, D.C. with the theme, "Restoring the Scientific Method."
+The sixth conference was held in Washington, D.C., with the theme, "Restoring the Scientific Method."

-The 7th conference was held in Chicago, Illinois, in May 2012.
+The seventh conference was held in Chicago, Illinois, in May 2012.
 The theme was "Real Science, Real Choices."
 Due to a controversial billboard ad run by the Heartland Institute leading up to the conference, there was a drop in attendance and expected speakers Donna Laframboise and Ross McKitrick cancelled in protest.
+The seventh conference was the main subject of an episode Climate of Doubt by the Frontline documentary TV series.

 At the end of the seventh conference, Heartland Institute president Joseph Bast announced that there were no plans to continue the conferences, due to flagging participation and funding shortfalls.
-However, there was another event later the same year.
+However the conferences continued.

-The 8th conference was held in Munich, Germany, in November/December 2012.
+The eighth conference was held in Munich, Germany, in November/December 2012.
 It was held in partnership with the European Institute for Climate and Energy (a German nonprofit organization of climate change deniers).
 The event doubled as the Fifth International Conference on Climate and Energy.

-The 9th conference was held in Las Vegas in July 2014.
+The ninth conference was held in Las Vegas in July 2014.

-The 10th conference was held in Washington, D.C. in June 2015.
+The tenth conference was held in Washington, D.C., in June 2015.

-The 11th conference on was held at the Haus der Technik in Essen, Germany, in December 2015.
+The eleventh conference on was held at the Haus der Technik in Essen, Germany, in December 2015.